Olympus PEN-F vs Panasonic GX800

 It is notable that the PEN-F has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So how do things add up?
 Which of the two cameras – the Olympus PEN-F or the Panasonic GX800 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Olympus PEN-F: